Laser hair removal is a medical procedure that uses a laser — an intense, pulsating beam of light — to remove unwanted hair.

 - International Patients

-Specialists in plastic surgery at Mayo Clinic in Florida perform laser hair removal.
+Specialists in plastic surgery at Mayo Clinic's campus in Jacksonville, Florida, perform laser hair removal.

 For appointments or more information, call the Central Appointment Office at 904-953-0853 8 a.m. to 5 p.m.
 Eastern time, Monday through Friday or complete an online appointment request form.